Erdos-Projects/fall-2025-harmonic-features-for-song-recommendations/README.md

   <img src="feature_engineering/feature_selection/figures/lasso_genre.png" width="500" alt="LASSO Genre" />
 </p>

 Presented above are two plots that show the top 20 features for predicting decade and genre.
-We can see that the top two features are the same for both: the average overlap-4 and the fraction of chords in a song that are minor triads.
+We can see that the top two features are the same for both: the measure of how much four sequential pairs of chords overlap in notes (average overlap-4) and the fraction of chords in a song that are minor triads (min triad ratio).
 The rest of the features vary where for Genre we see the holistic features as more important, and for decade we see a combination of holistic and n-gram features.

 The notebook performing LASSO (L1) regularization for decade and genre can be found [here](feature_engineering/feature_selection/4_lasso_L1_regularization_main.ipynb).